shimst3r/blobvault/README.md

 ## Description

 The file will be stored on disk and the corresponding download URL will be shared via the provided email address, using the [SendGrid](https://sendgrid.com) service.
+Inform the person you're sharing the file with, otherwise they might get confused about the onsolicited email.

 Make sure to copy the decryption key.
-It won't be stored on our servers.
+It won't be stored on the servers.
 Once it's gone, it's gone.
 Apply the key by appending `?key=$keyvalue` to the download URL.

 **One last thing:** Each blob can be downloaded once and only once.
-After the content is decrypted, it will be purged from our database.
+After the content is decrypted, it will be purged from the database.

 ## How to run